deohs/r_onramp/r_intro_tidyverse_literate_programming.md

 *and always get the same results* from the same data and the same analysis*.

 `*` Even if you are doing modeling with randomly-generated values, you can set the *seed* to produce the same values each time you run the analysis.
+There are situations where you may encounter small rounding differences, however.

 ## Literate Programming